Austin Collie: Indianapolis Colts

 Collie impressed Indianapolis Colts Head Coach Jim Caldwell in the preseason and was placed third on the depth chart at the wide receiver position for the 2009 season, placing ahead of Pierre Garçon for the slot receiver position.
-However, Garçon soon jumped Collie on the depth chart shortly thereafter.
+However, Garçon jumped Collie on the depth chart shortly thereafter.
 Collie finished his rookie season in the NFL among the top statistical leaders for all rookies at the wide receiver position.

 Collie started his second year strong, making numerous touchdown catches and establishing himself as Peyton Manning's "go-to guy" after Dallas Clark suffered a season-ending injury.
 However, on November 7, 2010, Collie was involved in a collision against the Philadelphia Eagles, in which he was hit on both sides of his head by Quintin Mikell and Kurt Coleman.
 Collie was taken off the field on a stretcher.
 According to a televised ESPN update, Collie was seen sitting up and moving after several minutes working with medics.
 Collie suffered a concussion as a result of the collision.
 Coleman was penalized for unnecessary roughness for the hit on Collie, but neither player was fined, as the NFL later ruled that the contact that caused the injury was incidental as a result of Mikell's initial hit.
 On December 19, Collie was hit in the head by Jaguars linebacker Daryl Smith and was down for several minutes.
 It was his second concussion-related injury that year and ultimately ended his 2010 season.
 Despite the fact that no fines were assessed, the highly visible injuries to Collie added to the debate about violent hits in football.
 On December 22, Collie was placed on injured reserve.

 Collie played in all 16 games, making 5 starts, during the 2011 regular season, but managed to only catch one touchdown pass among his 54 receptions.

 During a 2012 preseason game against the Pittsburgh Steelers, Collie suffered his third concussion of his career.
 During the third game of the 2012 season against the Jacksonville Jaguars, Collie suffered a ruptured patellar tendon in his right knee, causing him to miss the rest of the 2012 season.

 On February 15, 2013, Collie was told he would not be re-signed by the Colts.